hanshanley/machine-made-media/README.md

 ## Machine Made Media Website Lists
-GitHub repository for websites utilized to document the change in the rates of machine-generated/synthetic articles between January 1, 2022 and April 1, 2023
+GitHub repository for websites utilized to document the change in the rates of machine-generated/synthetic articles between January 1, 2022 and May 1, 2023

-We collected articles from these websites between January 1, 2022 and April 1, 2023.
+We collected articles from these websites between January 1, 2022 and May 1, 2023.

 This dataset consists of 1,112 misinformation/unreliable news websites and 1,962 reliable/mainstream news websites.